 For a long time I honestly thought these were my personal food preferences.
 I didn’t like sandwiches that much, anyway.
 I didn’t miss pasta bowls.
 I didn’t dream of bread baskets, fall to the “carb flu,” or resist any urges to eat chips by the mouthful.
 In the absence of cravings or urges, I saw no fault in my patterns.
 Now, I can see this was a diet far too low in carbohydrates for runner, especially a marathoner in training.
 Also, I see very clearly that these food rules kept me in a diet mentality, whether I wanted to admit or not.

-Fit Fueling course, an Intuitive Eating intensive for active women — Week 2 focuses on Ditching the (Athlete) Diet Mentality and Honoring Hunger
+Fit Fueling course, a mindful eating intensive for active women — Week 2 focuses on Ditching the (Athlete) Diet Mentality and Honoring Hunger

 After eight marathons in six years, I declared a break.